xavierchia/xavierchia.github.io/_posts/2020-07-21-basic-variables.md

 ---
 layout: post
-title: The basic variables you should focus to build muscles
+title: The basic variables you should focus on to build muscles
 permalink: basic-variables
 ---